Axioms for the category of Hilbert spaces: Tensor products

 If $f:H_1 \to H_2$ and $g:K_1 \to K_2$ are morphisms of $\cat{C}$, then the following diagram commutes:

 Indeed, for all $h \in \mathcal{H}_1$ and $k \in \mathcal{K}_1$:

 Therefore, the unitary linear functions $M_{H,K}$ are natural in $H$ and $K$. \end{proof}

-Recall that a (dagger) functor is symmetric monoidal when it preserves (the dagger and) the tensor product up to a natural (dagger) isomorphism that respects the (dagger) isomorphisms $(H \otimes K) \otimes L \simeq H \otimes (K \otimes L)$ and $H \otimes K \simeq K \otimes H$ and that respects the tensor unit $I$ up to (dagger) isomorphism~\cite[Section 2.4]{etingofgelakinikshychostrik:tensorcategories}.
-If a symmetric monoidal functor is an equivalence, then its adjoint is automatically also symmetric monoidal.
+A (dagger) functor is monoidal when it preserves (the dagger and) the tensor product up to a natural (dagger) isomorphism that respects the (dagger) isomorphisms $(H \otimes K) \otimes L \simeq H \otimes (K \otimes L)$ and that preserves the tensor unit up to (dagger) isomorphism~\cite[Section 2.4]{etingofgelakinikshychostrik:tensorcategories}.
+If a monoidal functor is an equivalence, then its adjoint is automatically also monoidal.

-\begin{theorem} The functor $\cat{C}(I,-) : \cat{C} \to \cat{Hilb}$ is a symmetric monoidal dagger equivalence. \end{theorem} \begin{proof} After Theorem~\ref{thm:equivalence}, it suffices to show that the functor $\cat{C}(I,-)$ together with the natural transformation $M$ of Lemma~\ref{lem:tensor} and the identity operator $E$ on $\mathcal{I}$ is a symmetric monoidal functor.
+\begin{theorem} The functor $\cat{C}(I,-) : \cat{C} \to \cat{Hilb}$ is a monoidal dagger equivalence. \end{theorem} \begin{proof} After Theorem~\ref{thm:equivalence}, it suffices to show that the functor $\cat{C}(I,-)$ together with the natural transformation $M$ of Lemma~\ref{lem:tensor} and the identity operator $E$ on $\mathcal{I}$ is a monoidal functor.
 By construction, the Hilbert space $\cat{C}(I,I)$ is just the field $\mathcal{I}$ considered as a Hilbert space over itself, and so $E$ is a dagger isomorphism from the value of the functor $\cat{C}(I,-)$ at $I$ to the tensor unit of $\cat{Hilb}_{\mathcal{I}}$.